Priyansh-14/synth-ai/README.md

 # synth-ai
-Repository for the code for website synthai.uk
+Repository for the code for website [Synth AI](https://synth-ai-79c1.onrender.com)